bartvanhoey/AbpToAzureRepo/README.md

-# Continuous Deployment of an abp.io app to Azure with AzureDevOps
+# Continuous Deployment of an abp.io app to Azure

 In this **step-by-step tutorial** I will show you a possible **Continuous Deployment** setup in **Azure Pipelines** to automate the deployment of an **abp.io application** to **Azure**.